 Deals take longer.
 An energy M&A process can run 6-12 months.
 That's a long time to manage document access via email.

-Energy M&A has stayed remarkably consistent - the EU and renewables sector has averaged around 2,500 deals per year for the past five years.
+Energy M&A has stayed remarkably consistent.
+The EU and renewables sector has averaged around 2,500 deals per year for the past five years.
 The pace of digitalization in deal processes has accelerated sharply.
 Most energy M&A teams now expect a properly configured data room before due diligence even starts.

 In energy M&A specifically, a VDR needs to handle:

-Full audit trails - every file view, every login, every permission change gets logged.
+Every file view, every login, every permission change gets logged.
 This matters when you have legal exposure and multiple parties in the room simultaneously.

-Granular access control - different parties see different documents.
+Different parties see different documents.
 Your lender sees financial models.
 Your technical advisor sees the engineering reports.
 Your lawyers see everything except what they don't need to.
 You set those rules in advance.

-NDA gating - no one gets into the room until they've accepted an NDA.
+No one gets into the room until they've accepted an NDA.
 This creates a legally binding record of who agreed to confidentiality before seeing anything.

-Dynamic watermarking - every document a reviewer sees is watermarked with their name and access details.
+Every document a reviewer sees is watermarked with their name and access details.
 This deters screenshots and unauthorized sharing.

-Activity reporting - deal teams need to know who's engaged and who isn't.
+Deal teams need to know who's engaged and who isn't.
 An activity dashboard showing which bidders are spending time on financial models versus skimming the executive summary is genuinely useful deal intelligence.

 The most important thing to get right in energy M&A is document organization.
 Buyers are moving fast.
 If your due diligence room is hard to navigate, it slows the deal and creates a bad impression.